ITxPT/S02/README.md

 To report any issue found during implementation or question you have regarding the content of the specification, please use the dedicated platform: https://ticket.itxpt.eu/

 ## Revision History ###
+- Rev  G - inventory updated to new patch version, xml and xsd updated to align with specification document, improved xsd (ecomodes enum, ItemCodeType => range Module/status and SubModule/Status => nonNegativeInteger
 - Rev. F - Inventory,GNSSLocation, VEHICLEtoIP updated to new patch version, add. valid versions added to schemas, examples updated, multiple version per schema
 - Rev. E - FMStoIP - XSD updated - flexible VIN (string max.
 17 characters), XML inventory example updated